Azure-Samples/openai-end-to-end-baseline/README.md

     1. Click on the 'Flows' tab and click 'Create'
     1. Click 'Clone' under 'Chat with Wikipedia'
     1. Name it 'chat_wiki' and Press 'Clone'
-    1. Set the 'Connection' and 'deployment_name' for the following steps to 'gpt35':
+    1. Set the 'Connection' and 'deployment_name' to 'gpt35'and set the max_tokens property of the deployment_name to 256, for the following steps:
         - extract_query_from_question
         - augmented_chat
     1. Save

 1. Add runtime

    - Click Add runtime
    - Add compute instance runtime and give it a name